behnazkhoshnood/Nonogram-puzzle/README.md

 - [JSLint](https://jslint.com/) used to check the script codes.

+- All the constants are mentaioned in different JS file.

 - Further, the testing of the project has been carried out from the beginning using google developer tools.

 - User stories from the UX section that didn't need usage of javascript were tested to ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.